 I like to donate or give away things the moment I’m done with them, but my husband is a collector and hobbyist so that’s been an adjustment for both of us.
 Putting his collections together has definitely pushed me to be a better decorator to integrate his vision and mine.
 Let’s just say there’ve been a lot of compromises… 🙂

 Whatever you love or use, it can be stored and displayed beautifully and it doesn’t have to cost a lot.

 Look at how retailers display things; they usually have professional merchandisers and designers to organize for them.

 This summer and fall, I’ll be updating to show you how we’re implementing these in our new (way smaller) house.
 In the meantime, enjoy the beautiful photography of the generous and talented folks at Unsplash.

 Books are my only collecting obsession, and tech hasn’t changed that.
 My books are a disorganized mess, so they are kept behind closed doors, but my vintage Living magazine collection is coming out for display soon.
 If you have something fun like comic books or a beautiful vintage collection, those make for an epic display.
 Time and National Geographic with their bright spines make a beautiful focal point, as well.

 I don’t often say something is an absolute design “don’t,” because I respect and try to appreciate everyone’s taste; but I beg of you, do not turn your books backward, no matter what you see on the internet.

+I love to decorate shelves.
 Styling shelves is a design specialty all its own, and one that evolves with trends and tastes.
-If you find a room is annoying you and you can’t put your finger on why consider the amount of stuff on the shelves.
+If you find a room is annoying you and you can’t put your finger on why, consider the amount of stuff on the shelves.
 If you’ve got more or less visually displayed than your eye prefers, it can leave the whole room feeling off.